 Blueberry Banana Muffins and Berries

 Made without gluten, nuts, or dairy, these soft muffins get their flavor from two types of fruit and might be even tastier on the second (or third) day!
-Try topping them with a drizzle of honey or cream cheese or nut butter if allergies aren’t a concern.
-Half the blueberries for kids under about 14 months.
+They pack really well, too.

 blueberry banana muffins